-When looking for information about growing plants in the garden and landscape, consider looking for information through the University of Kentucky at https://daviess.ca.uky.edu.
-On that site, click on horticulture.
+When looking for information about growing plants in the garden and landscape, consider looking for information through the University of Kentucky at Daviess.ca.uky.edu.
+On this site, click on horticulture.
 A variety of topics and links for resources are presented.

-Also, past gardening programs I have presented at the Daviess County Public Library on gardening are available through their Facebook page.
+Also, the past gardening programs I have presented at the Daviess County Public Library on gardening are available through their Facebook page.

-On-Going Event:
+On Going Event:

-The state-wide Horticulture Webinar Wednesdays is offered from 11:30 a.m. to noon.
-The next topic I present is "Putting the Kibosh on Squash Bugs".
-The site to register is https://kentuckyhortnews.com/.
-Presentations are recorded and more topics are found there as well.
+The state-wide Horticulture Webinar Wednesday is offered from 11:30 a.m. to noon.
+"Home Cut Flower Gardening" is the next topic.
+The site to register is located at https://kentuckyhortnews.com/.
+Presentations are recorded and topics are found there for the past four years.

-Educational programs of Kentucky Cooperative Extension serve all people regardless of economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, or physical or mental disability.
-UNIVERSITY OF KENTUCKY, KENTUCKY STATE UNIVERSITY, U.S. DEPARTMENT OF AGRICULTURE, AND KENTUCKY COUNTIES, COOPERATING
+The Martin-Gatton College of Agriculture, Food and Environment is an Equal Opportunity Organization with respect to education and employment and authorization to provide research, education information and other services only to individuals and institutions that function without regard to economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, physical or mental disability or reprisal or retaliation for prior civil rights activity.